All the Stars: Copyright infringement

 In February 2018, British-Liberian artist Lina Iris Viktor claimed that images of her 24-karat gold patterned artwork were used in the music video without her permission.
 A settlement agreement was reached in principle on December 20.

+Live performances

+Lamar and SZA performed "All the Stars" during their co-headlining Grand National Tour (2025).
+Concerts were divided into nine acts; they performed the song during the fifth.
+Standing on opposite ends of the runway, they sung their parts as the platforms below the two took them higher into the air.